janwilmans/guidelines/guidelines_details.md

 ## Files

-- Files should not exceed N lines.
+- Files should not exceed 2000 lines.
 If exceeded: refactor.
-Consenses seems to indicate N should be somewhere between 500 and 2000.
   - **Rationale**: Large files are an indication of poor decomposition and lack of decomposition makes the code harder to understand.
 - Put every class in its own file.
   - **Rationale**: helps to keep files smaller.